crashinvaders/gdx-basis-universal/README.md

 # GDX Basis Universal

-The library provides support for [Basis Universal](https://github.com/BinomialLLC/basis_universal) portable super-compressed GPU textures.
+The library provides support for Binomial's [Basis Universal](https://github.com/BinomialLLC/basis_universal) portable super-compressed GPU textures.

+It allows you to use the same [compressed texture](https://en.wikipedia.org/wiki/Texture_compression) assets (`.basis`) for all the LibGDX backends while saving tons of GPU RAM on runtime by using platforms' nativelly supported GPU compression.

 _Work in progress.
 The first beta release is on the way..._